 - Irritated, chafed skin beneath the breasts

-Breast reduction may be used as a solution to medical concerns including macromastia, but it can also be done for cosmetic reasons.
+This may be used as a solution to medical concerns including macromastia, but it can also be done for cosmetic reasons.
 Women may opt to have a cosmetic breast reduction surgery to improve their body image or resolve issues with fitting into clothing.

 What Does Breast Reduction Surgery Involve?

-In a breast reduction procedure, your plastic surgeon will surgically remove excess skin, fat, and tissue from the breasts.
+In this procedure, your plastic surgeon will surgically remove excess skin, fat, and tissue from the breasts.
 This may be achieved through incisions and liposuction.
 Your surgeon will reshape the breasts and reposition the nipples during surgery for a natural, symmetrical appearance.
 The nipple and areola generally remain attached to the breasts during this procedure, though a skin graft may be required to put them in a higher position for some individuals.

-After breast reduction surgery, it’s advised to avoid physical activity for two to four weeks as the breasts heal.
+After surgery, it’s advised to avoid physical activity for two to four weeks as the breasts heal.
 You’ll also likely be prescribed pain medications and antibiotics to manage the risk of infections.
 You may experience swelling, bruising, and tenderness, but it will go down after about a week.

-Who Can Have Breast Reduction Surgery?
+Who Can Have This Surgery?

 Women of all ages can have breast reduction surgery, even those who are still in their teenage years.
 That being said, if you undergo the procedure before your breasts are fully developed, you may need to have a follow-up procedure later on.

-Breast reduction surgery may present heightened risks for smokers, people with diabetes or heart issues, or obese people.
+Reduction surgery may present heightened risks for smokers, people with diabetes or heart issues, or obese people.
 It’s also important to consider that breast reduction surgery may leave you with some scarring on the breasts.